pnut2357/pnut2357.github.io/_posts/2020-08-10-data-matching.md

 Record Linkage aka data matching/merging is to join the information from a variety of data sources.
 The `recordlinkage` and `fuzzymaker` are used for process of joining two data sets when they don't have a common unique identifier.

 This problem is a common business challenge and difficult to solve in a systematic way due to the tremendous amount of data sets.
 A naive approach using vlookup function in Excel requests a lot of human intervention.
 To reduce that, `fuzzymatcher` and `recordlinkage` can be used.
-1. `fuzzymatcher` has an interface to link two pandas DataFrames using probabilistic record linkage.
+1. `fuzzymatcher` allows us to match two pandas DataFrames using sqlite3 for finding potential matches and probabilistic record linkage for scoring those matches.
-2. `recordlinkage` has
+2. `recordlinkage` is a library to link records in or between data sources.

 # Problem
 If trying to merge two datasets that comes from two separate sources, you must have some challenge of removing duplicates; like the contents are the same but a machine could not recognize that they are the same.
 For instance, a machine cannot recognize the duplicates that do not match exactly.